Quick Verdict

 3. La Roche-Posay Toleriane Double Repair Face Moisturizer -- Best AM Moisturizer ($20)

 Ceramide-3 + niacinamide + glycerin in a lightweight cream texture that's rich enough for dry skin but non-greasy enough to wear under SPF and makeup.
-La Roche-Posay's Toleriane line is specifically designed for barrier repair, and the Double Repair formula has some of the strongest clinical data for restoring skin barrier function of any moisturizer in the drugstore tier.
+La Roche-Posay's Toleriane line is built around barrier support, and the Double Repair formula has a strong ingredient case for dry, sensitive-feeling skin in the drugstore tier.
 Apply immediately after the HA serum while skin is still slightly damp.

 Best for: Dry and sensitive skin in AM routine.
 Layers easily under SPF and makeup without pilling.